Shalom-0110/Prodigy_SD_tasks/README.md

-🚀 **Collection of 5 GUI apps in Python for software development practice**
+🚀 **Collection of 5 GUI apps in Python for Software Development practice**

 **Apps Included:**
 1. Temperature Conversion 🌡️